US drilling approvals increase despite Biden climate pledge - News Break

 Under former President Donald Trump, a staunch industry supporter, the Interior Department reduced the time it takes to review drilling applications from a year or more in some cases, to just a few months.

-Companies rushed to before the new administration.
+Companies rushed to lock in drilling rights before the new administration.
 And in December, Trump’s last full month in office, agency officials approved more than 800 permits — far more than any prior month during his presidency.

-The pace dropped when Biden first took office, under a temporary order that .
+The pace dropped when Biden first took office, under a temporary order that elevated permit reviews to senior administration officials.
 Approvals have since rebounded to a level that exceeds monthly numbers seen through most of Trump’s presidency.

 The data obtained by AP from a government database is subject to change because of delays in transmitting data from Interior field offices to headquarters.